Skip to Main Content

 Citizens Access vs. CIT Bank

-Citizens Access is a division of Citizens Bank, and CIT Bank is a division of First Citizens Bank.
+Citizens Access and CIT Bank are both divisions of First Citizens Bank.

-Citizens Access only offers a savings account and CDs.
-But CIT Bank offers two savings accounts, a money market account, and a checking account as well as CDs.
+While Citizens Access only offers a savings account and CDs, CIT Bank offers two savings accounts, a money market account, and a checking account as well as CDs.

 Citizens Access only requires a penny to open a savings account.
 Meanwhile, you’ll need at least $100 to open a CIT Bank savings account.

-CIT Bank’s checking account is the main feature that differentiates it from Citizens Access.
+CIT Bank’s checking account is the main offering that differentiates it from Citizens Access.

 Citizens Access FAQs